orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

   * **inheritance**:
     * only *reuses implementation and establishes* a **syntactic relationship**
     * not necessarily a **semantic relationship**, inheritance does not ensure behavioral subtyping
-* To distinguish these concepts, **subtyping** is also known as **interface inheritance** whereas inheritance as defined here is known as implementation inheritance or code inheritance
+* **Subtyping** is also known as **interface inheritance** whereas inheritance as defined here is known as implementation inheritance or code inheritance
-* Still, inheritance is a commonly used mechanism for establishing subtype relationships
+* Still, **inheritance** is a commonly used mechanism for establishing subtype relationships

 +++
 #### Polymorphism